digital-blueprint/educred-app/README.md

 yarn test
 ```

-Jump to <https://localhost:8001> and you should get a Single Sign On login page.
+Jump to <https://localhost:8001> and you get the app, for any further interaction you need to log in.

 ## Using this app as pre-built package